Ry-Squid/Gate-To-Stars/How to install.md

 - Install the program anywhere you like.

 ## 2. Download the Gate to Stars Wabbajack file
-- Download my .wabbajack file [from here](https://www.nexusmods.com/starfield/mods/14762?tab=files)
+- Download Gate to Stars.Wabbajack file [from here](https://www.nexusmods.com/starfield/mods/14762?tab=files)
 - Keep it somewhere easy to find (like your Desktop or Downloads).
 UNPACK

 ## 3. Run the file manually